The Experience of Residency at Empty Cloud Monastery

 A monastery is not just a place where monks live—it’s a haven of peace and wisdom for the world.
 Accordingly, it is common for lay people to come and stay at the monastery for periods of time, experiencing the serenity of the monastery and learning how to integrate Buddhist wisdom into daily life.
 Here at Empty Cloud Monastery, we invite you to come experience residency at the monastery, immersing yourself in the Dhamma for a period of time.

 The resident community is made up of monks of various gender identities, who follow hundreds of monastic precepts, as well as lay people who follow a basic set of training rules (see the “Residency Guidelines” and the “Eight Precepts,” listed below).
 Perhaps you are a layperson who would like to experience the benefits of monastic life for a period of time.
 Or you may be exploring the possibility of becoming a monk.
 Living and practicing with the monastic community could be an excellent opportunity to develop your spiritual practice.

-First-time guests may stay for up to two weeks.
-If your first stay goes well, you may request to stay for a longer period of time when returning for a second visit.
-As of 2021, we ask that all guests stay for a period of one month.
+First-time guests may stay for two weeks.
+If your first stay goes well, you may request to stay for a longer period of time.
+Returning guests may stay for up to one month.

 Please read through all the information below, and feel free to ask any questions by email to the Guest Monk through the form on this page.
 Once you’ve read through all the information, please submit a residency application by clicking here.